yasarsultan/yasarsultan/README.md

 ### Hi there 👋

-I am a passionate data engineer with a strong desire to learn and grow in the fields of technology and artificial intelligence.
+I am a passionate data engineer with a strong desire to learn and grow in the field of technology.

 I am currently a computer science engineering student.
 I have a strong foundation in data structures and algorithms, as well as experience with programming languages like Python and SQL.
 I am also proficient in building data pipelines and have some hands-on experience with cloud technologies.